 Offices, including those used for dry research, and conference rooms in Medical School buildings are allowed to open without restriction.
 Individuals must continue to adhere to the most current university and public health guidance, including completion of the Responsiblue questionnaire while on campus.

 This policy allows UMMS to continue to ramp up research; however, it is not a mandate for all who work in the Medical School to immediately return to work.
-Many who are working remotely will continue to do so until the September 13th date originally communicated by Michigan Medicine.
+Many who are working remotely will continue to do so.
 If you have questions about returning to work, please consult with your supervisor.

 Please refer to the Transportation and Parking and the Ann Arbor Transportation Authority websites for the most up-to-date information.
 Questions regarding Michigan Medicine commuters and parking can be directed to firstname.lastname@example.org.